Palm Beach Seafood: Early years

 Palm Beach Seafood Restaurant began as a pushcart roadside stall in 1956 by Cher Yam Tian and her husband Lim Choo Ngee.

 Cher, who is said to be the creator of the local chilli crab dish, sold stir-fried crabs mixed with bottled chilli and tomato sauce at the stall.
 The couple eventually expanded their business to establish a restaurant, Palm Beach Seafood Restaurant, along Upper East Coast Road in the early 1960s.
 The restaurant was named Palm Beach, as there were coconut palms along the beach just outside the restaurant.
 Up until 1985, they had remained at a coffee-shop along Upper East Coast Road, holding a menu of 9 different crab dishes variations.

 Retirement and handover

 When Cher and Lim retired in the 1980s, Palm Beach Seafood Restaurant was eventually bought over by Han Jin Juan.
 In 1985, Palm Beach merged with the Fisherman restaurant and moved to Halifax Road at Newton.
 After the premises were burned down in a fire, Palm Beach relocated to the National Stadium at the Kallang Riverside Park in October 1985.

 Current location

 In 2008, they moved to One Fullerton along Fullerton Road, and they have remained there to the present day.
-Today, their One Fullerton restaurant mainly attracts a crowd of working professionals in the city and tourists.
+Today, their One Fullerton restaurant mainly attracts working professionals in the city and tourists.